21wilsol/ENGR407-Brachytherapy-Project/README.md

 CONTROL SYSTEM: Contains all files used to program an Arduino Uno to control a NEMA14 stepper motor for end effector movement.
                 Includes closed-loop feedback from a HX711 load cell amplifier for a 5kg load cell and HC-SR04 ultrasonic sensor to determine insertion force and depth, respectively.

+FORWARD KINEMATICS: Contains MATLAB code to determine the position of the end effector of the Yaskawa Cobot HC20SDTP robotic arm.